taruntadikonda/Raspberry-pi-Node-Red/README.md

 # Raspberry-pi-ultrasonic-live-data-to-phone-as-message-using-Node-Red
 Ultrasonic sensor is connected to the raspberry pi .
-This sensor values are collected in our mobile in form of messages.
+These sensor values are collected in our mobile in form of messages.
 This is done using Node Red.
 ## Node Red
 Node-RED is a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways.